 The way CPU ready values are displayed in the vSphere Client performance charts is a bit difficult to understand.
-This article aims to provide explantions for what the charts actually show and how it should be interpreted.
+This article aims to provide explanations for what the charts actually show, and how it should be interpreted.

-Other than a lot of the other performance counters, CPU ready is not a momentary value, but will always be an accumulation over time, since as mentioned about it shows how much time the virtual CPUs were in the state of waiting to be scheduled.
+Other than many other performance counters, CPU ready is not a momentary value, but will always be an accumulation over time.
+As mentioned above, it shows how much time the virtual CPUs were in the state of waiting to be scheduled.
 In esxtop the %RDY counter shows a percentile value that is calculated based on the time since the last sample was taken.

-In case of the performance charts in vSphere Client however an absolute number in milliseconds is shown.
-This value means nothing in itself though, it can only be evaluated against the interval between the data points in the chart.
+In case of the performance charts in vSphere Client however, an absolute number in milliseconds is shown.
+This value means nothing in itself and can only be evaluated against the interval between the data points in the chart.

-None of the charts in vSphere client shows seamless data.
-Not matter which one you are looking at, it will always have distances between the actual points of data, which is the statistics interval.
+None of the charts in the vSphere client shows seamless data.
+No matter which chart you are looking at, it will always have distances between the actual points of data, which is the statistics interval.

 These intervals are different, depending on the range the chart is displaying.